-Appendix B

-Attributes of European sites
+Appendix B Attributes of European Sites

-This appendix contains information on the European sites scoped into the HRA.
-Site areas and designated features are drawn from SAC and SPA Standard Data Forms and Ramsar Site Information Sheets [See reference 29] The overviews of sites and their locations are drawn from Natural England's Site Improvement Plans [See reference 30] Site conservation objectives are drawn from Natural England's website and are only available for SACs and SPAs [See reference 31].
+B.1 This appendix contains information on the European sites that have been scoped into the HRA.
+Site areas and designated features are drawn from SAC and SPA Standard Data Forms and Ramsar Site Information Sheets [See reference 33].
+The overviews of sites and their locations are drawn from Natural England's Site Improvement Plans [See reference 34] Site conservation objectives are drawn from Natural England's website and are only available for SACs and SPAs [See reference 35].